Tail wagging by dogs: Canine interpretation of tail wags

 Dogs respond to the tail wags presented by others of their species, and dogs seldom wag their tails while they are alone.
 Different colourations and patterns, like contrasting tips, are likely evolved to facilitate communication with the tail.
 Dogs interpret tail cues differently depending on the length of the tail, as well as the size of the dog interpreting and expressing the behaviour.
 Dogs are more likely to approach other dogs with long tails when they exhibit wagging behaviour.
 They are less likely to approach dogs with short tails, even if they exhibit the same wagging behaviour.
 This may be because it is easier to interpret the social cues expressed by a longer tail, compared to a short one.

 Furthermore, dogs exhibit more favourably to long wagging tails and exhibit less aggressive behaviour.
-The tail is commonly docked in almost one-third of all recognized domestic breed.
+The tail is commonly docked in almost one-third of all recognized domestic breeds.
 Therefore, short tail dogs may experience more aggressive attacks than their long tail counterparts.

 When dogs view other dogs exhibiting a right side bias they present an increase in cardiac activity and display increased stress like activity, this is suggestive of tail wagging conveying emotionally important information.